Chainyard/coding-challenge/README.md

 ### Functional Spec
 ----------------------------

-Create a service that allows a user to **browse block & transaction data** on the Blockchain.org **blockchain**.
+Create a simple web app that allows a user to **browse block & transaction data** from the Blockchain.org **blockchain**.
 The user should be able to:

 - View a single block
 - View a single transaction on a block